ilarsf/aarc_lts/course_materials/learner/technical/Technical_Frameworks.md

 <div class="info-box tip">
   <h4>Practice Tip</h4>
   <p>Don't try to focus on all aspects of technique at once.
-Pick one principle from Kraft's Keys to concentrate on during each practice session, then gradually build up to incorporating all of them naturally.</p>
+Pick one principle from Krafts' Keys to concentrate on during each practice session, then gradually build up to incorporating all of them naturally.</p>
 </div>

 [← Back to Learner Resources](../index.md)